daxgames/dotfiles/README.md

 Here are the differences in a nutshell (also make sure you read the [What's included, how to learn, how to customize?](#whats-included-how-to-learn-how-to-customize) section):

-- NeoVim in Terminal rather than GUI MacVim
+- NeoVim and Vim in Terminal rather than GUI MacVim
 - Generally faster vim experience (mostly because of RipGrep and NeoVim's async stuff, but we also use less plugins)
 - Keymaps that don't rely on MacOS's <kbd>Cmd</kbd> key, so keymaps would stay cohesive in both TUI vim, GUI vim and Linux environments.
 - Testing.
 We have basic CI testing.
 See more about it in the [Testing](#testing) section.